How to make a spore print

 The spore colour, when observed collectively, serves as one of the most effective methods for helping determine which specific mycological family a specimen belongs to.
 For instance, the Amanitaeae family is characterized by having whitish spores, the Cortinariaceae family by rust-brown spores, and the Entolomataceae family by pinkish spores, among others.
 In certain families, there exists a spectrum of spore colours.
 For instance, within the Russulaceae family, certain genera exhibit whitish spores, while others display yellow or ochre spores.
 The particular colour of the spore print can help you narrow down the number of possibilities in your quest to identify the specimen to species level.

 There are various methods for creating spore prints of mushrooms, but we will describe one simple approach here.
-To begin, you will require a white sheet of paper, a black sheet of paper, and a fully developed Mushroom Fruiting Body from which you have carefully removed the stem at the highest possible point.
+To begin, you will need a white sheet of paper, a black sheet of paper, and a fully developed Mushroom Fruiting Body with the stem carefully removed at the highest point.
+Our approach involves using these contrasting papers, but you can also create a spore print by placing the mushroom on a glass plate and, once the spore print has developed, moving it over a light and dark background, or by using tinfoil.

 Start by placing the white and black sheets of paper side by side on a table inside your home.
 The contrasting colours are necessary to differentiate between the spores that are white and those that are dark.
 The black sheet will make white spores visible, while the white sheet will reveal darker spores.
 Next, position the mushroom so that it is half on each sheet, as shown in the picture.